This proposal intends to preserve rivers through the collaborated efforts of engineers, politicians and local stakeholders.

 6- Bankfull’s approvation.
 The Municipal Coordination, working alongside the Water Basin Committee, marks the line of the bankfull.
 This work will be followed by the State Coordination, which forms an official approbation and submission to the SPU and State Environmental Agency.

 7- Mobilization.
 A great effort must be made to guarantee the local society becomes aware and participates in the project.
 Remember that if the project is already underway in a municipality, this municipality must have had a public hearing in order to request the Riverside Project.
-At this hearing, the participation of local and regional media and press is encouraged and expected.
+At this hearing, the participation of local and regional media and press is encouraged.

 8- Sectoral Workshops.
 In these activities the local stakeholders and the Municipal Coordination work together in order to identify different geomorphological rivers spaces in the field.
 They will need to clarify to all citizens the different aspects linked to river preservation, and they must clarify the future choices that should be made to implement waterfront design plans and actions to restore the river.
 These Sectorial Workshops must also promote strong discussion about the official demarcation of the environmentally protect areas as well as the federal lands in river space referred to in stages 4,5, and 6.
 In this phase, the river will be divided into specific topics following its main characteristics, such as: bankfull type, processes of urbanization, level of environmental preservation, etc..
 Each of these topics will be confronted in a specific workshop after being linked with a landscape figure previously presented by the State Coordination.
 The intention is to clarify to all stakeholders the main characteristics of the river's different qualities.
 One of the main points of this workshop is the clarification by the citizens of the current use of the river space and the current tendencies of the community without changes as compared to the vision of the future that Riverside Project promises.